front-end-foundations/8-components/readme.md

 * .eleventy.js - passthroughs for images, JS and CSS in the static directory
 * scripts.js - removed dependency on pressing a button and call the function directly (produces an error in the console on every page except Blog)

-I have renamed the pages from last class.
+I have renamed the pages:

-* the ajax page is now called blog
+* the ajax page is now called Blog
 * there is a new videos page
 * the `pages.json` file (formerly `posts.json`) now tags all files in the pages folder as follows: